 Make sure you know what the fees and charges are for both authorised and unauthorised overdrafts in advance.
 The only way to ensure you’re getting the best deal on your overdraft is to have a clear idea of what those costs are and how they compare to other options.

 Shop around to find the best deal.
 Like any other type of credit, today lenders are competing for customers and you could get a better deal by banking elsewhere.

 Try to stay in credit.
 If you don’t use your overdraft then there’s nothing to pay for.
 This may mean reviewing how you manage your money, for example looking at ways to cut back, budgeting and avoiding cheque payments, which can come out at unexpected times.

 If your overdraft costs have escalated, or you just want to reduce your level of debt, then you may want to pay back your overdraft.
 You’ll need cash in the bank to repay whatever you borrowed.
 If you don’t have it then you could:

 Use a personal loan.
 Borrow what you need to pay off the overdraft and then repay the loan on a monthly basis.
 This is a good option if the interest rate on the loan is lower than the overdraft costs and/or you know you’d never get around to paying the overdraft off any other way.

 Transfer the balance to a credit card.
-There are some specialist money-transfer cards that allow you pay cash in to your bank to pay off your overdraft.
+There are some specialist money-transfer cards that allow you to pay cash into your bank to pay off your overdraft.
 Look for a 0% card with a low transfer balance fee.
 This is especially useful if you have a large overdraft to pay off.